 We cannot blame God for our crosses, but neither should we pretend that they are natural, normal, or praiseworthy.
-They are products of the Fall, the inheritance of the sins of our forebears.
+They are products of the Fall, the inheritance of the sins of our forebears as well as the consequences of our own sinful choices.
 But though we can therefore never be “happy” about them, we can nevertheless be at peace with our crosses.
-That peace comes from the knowledge that, no matter what their origin, they have been allowed by the loving providence of a good and merciful God.
+That peace comes from the knowledge that, no matter their origin, they have been allowed by the loving providence of a good and merciful God.

 But we must never allow ourselves to be tricked into believing that they are part of our very selves.
 We must make no mistake: our crosses are nothing other than the meeting points between a fallen world and the love of God.
-To disregard either of these two great facts of our existence is to fundamentally misunderstand the world, ourselves, and the Lord God.
+To disregard either of these two great facts of our existence is to fundamentally misunderstand the world, ourselves, and God Himself.

 The Love of God

 This brings us to the final and most important question: does God love gay people, just as they are?
 The answer is an absolute and unequivocal “yes.”
 And we ourselves, insofar as we are Christians, are called upon to share in this divine and all-embracing love.

 To love someone does not mean to pretend that they are perfect, nor does it mean to believe that every choice that they make is good.
 Sometimes it means telling them hard things that they do not want to hear, and that we do not want to say.